streetmix/streetmix/docs/contact.rst

 E-mail
 ------

-For business inquiries, email us at hello@streetmix.net.
+For business inquiries, or to report code of conduct violations, email us at hello@streetmix.net.